-Did you know that if you bring your regular, full-sized tube of toothpaste in your carry on, it will most likely end up confiscated?
-And that also applies to shampoo, conditioner, body was bottles and pretty much all other liquids and gels.
+Did you know that if you bring your regular, full-sized tube of toothpaste in your carry-on, it will most likely end up confiscated?
+And that also applies to shampoo, conditioner, bottles, and pretty much all other liquids and gels.

-You’ve probably heard of this rule, but do you know exactly what it stands for?
-The 3-1-1 rule refers to the amount of toiletries that you are allowed to pack in your carry on bag – you can bring 3 (3.4 to be precise) ounces of liquids and gels, in 1 clear plastic bag, and you are allowed 1 such bag per person.
+The 3-1-1 rule refers to the number of toiletries that you are allowed to pack in your carry on bag – you can bring 3 (3.4 to be precise) ounces of liquids and gels, in 1 clear plastic bag, and you are allowed 1 such bag per person.

 There are certain exceptions to the rule and ways around them, and I’ll tell you all about those.
-But first, let’s check out what the best TSA approved toothpastes and containers are.
+But first, let’s check out what the best TSA-approved toothpaste and containers are.

 If you don’t really care about the type of taste of your toothpaste, then you might as well get the cheapest possible one.
 And that’s exactly what makes this travel-sized toothpaste stand out from the rest.